Business process management: Changes

 The compliance aspect in BPM is highly important for governmental organizations.
 As of 2010 BPM approaches in a governmental context largely focus on operational processes and knowledge representation.

-There have been many technical studies on operational business processes in the public and private sectors, but researchers rarely take legal compliance activities into account—for instance, the legal implementation processes in public-administration bodies.
+There have been a number of technical studies on operational business processes in the public and private sectors, but researchers rarely take legal compliance activities into account—for instance, the legal implementation processes in public-administration bodies.

 Life-cycle

 Business process management activities can be arbitrarily grouped into categories such as design, modeling, execution, monitoring, and optimization.

 Design

 Process design encompasses both the identification of existing processes and the design of "to-be" processes.
 Areas of focus include representation of the process flow, the factors within it, alerts and notifications, escalations, standard operating procedures, service level agreements, and task hand-over mechanisms.
 Whether or not existing processes are considered, the aim of this step is to ensure a correct and efficient new design.

 The proposed improvement could be in human-to-human, human-to-system or system-to-system workflows, and might target regulatory, market, or competitive challenges faced by the businesses.
 Existing processes and design of a new process for various applications must synchronize and not cause a major outage or process interruption.